Three Logical and Simple Reasons

-Plato and Aristotle’s huge gap from their original work
+Case & Point: Plato and Aristotle’s massive gap from their original work

-These Philosophers and Jesus have historical documents that prove they existed.
-Socrates is immortalized by the dozens of existing manuscripts by Plato, Xenophon, and Aristophanes.
-While Jesus is immortalized by the thousands (compared to less than a hundred) of existing manuscripts by his disciples.
+Extra-Biblical documents prove the existence of Jesus.
+Manuscripts immortalize Socrates by Plato, Xenophon, and Aristophanes.
+At the same time, Jesus is immortalized by the thousands (compared to less than a hundred) of existing manuscripts by his disciples.

 Historical witnesses of the Bible

 Several Roman Emperors and non-religious historians like Flavius Josephus corroborates Biblical Jewish accounts.
 The first-century Jewish historian Josephus made specific references to John the Baptist, Jesus Christ, and James.

 He gives us many background details about the Herods, the Sadducees and Pharisees, the high priests like Annas and Caiaphas, and the Roman emperors mentioned in the gospels and book of Acts of the Bible.

 The Bible also predicted the rise and fall of empires centuries in advance.
 It can be used as a history book in a classroom setup, but to use it as such is to accept that is is also God’s words, which does not sit well with the academe who are mostly intellectual atheists.